zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

     ![The schema deployment results are displayed, with 23 commands executed and 0 errors highlighted.](media/data-migration-assistant-migration-deployment-results.png "Schema deployment results")

-12. Launch SQL Server Management Studio (SSMS) on the SqlServer2008 VM from the Windows Start menu by typing "sql server management" **(1)** into the search bar, and then selecting **SQL Server Management Studio 17 (2)** in the search results.
+12. Launch SQL Server Management Studio (SSMS) on the SqlServer2008 VM from the Windows Start menu by typing "sql server management" **(1)** into the search bar and then selecting **SQL Server Management Studio 17 (2)** in the search results.

     ![In the Windows Start menu, "sql server management" is entered into the search bar, and SQL Server Management Studio 17 is highlighted in the Windows start menu search results.](media/smss-windows-search.png "SQL Server Management Studio 17")

-13. Connect to your Azure SQL Database, by selecting **Connect->Database Engine** in the Object Explorer, and then entering the following into the Connect to server dialog:
+13. Connect to your Azure SQL Database by selecting **Connect->Database Engine** in the Object Explorer and then entering the following into the Connect to server dialog:

     - **Server name (1)**: Paste the server name of your Azure SQL Database you copied above.
     - **Authentication type (2)**: Select SQL Server Authentication.